Aspose/releases.aspose.com/content/en/page/net/new-releases/aspose.page-for-.net-24.1.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Page for .NET 24.1 release Windows installer.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Update your .NET development environment with the latest Aspose.Page for .NET 24.1 (MSI installer) release.
+This version includes enriched XPS manipulation and enhances access to font properties.

+### Upgraded XPS Manipulation

+Utility methods for optimized XPS management and manipulation have been added in the newest version of the XPS and EPS file processing library.
+Build feature-rich solutions offering these functionalities and take file manipulation to the next level within your .NET applications.

+### Advanced Font Access

+A new `BaseTrFont` class added to Aspose.Page for .NET 24.1 grants comprehensive access to font properties like type, encoding, character sets, and more used within PS, EPS, and XPS files.

+### Improved Image to EPS Conversion

+We have resolved the problems causing empty EPS output during image conversion.
+With this update, you can experience refined conversions of images to EPS files in .NET.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Page for .NET 24.1 Release Notes](https://releases.aspose.com/page/net/release-notes/2024/aspose-page-for-net-24-1-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}